jaipkapoor99/CP-Template/readme.md

 ### **Development Workflow**
 1. Edit `src/main.cpp` for your solution
 2. Use `scripts/test.ps1` for stress testing
-3. Use `scripts/attach.ps1` before submission
+3. Navigate to `src/` and use `../scripts/attach.ps1` before submission
-4. Use `scripts/detach.ps1` to return to modular structure
+4. Use `../scripts/detach.ps1` to return to modular structure
 5. Use `scripts/cleanup.ps1` to clean up generated files

 ### **CodeRunner Configuration (Windows/MinGW)**